 Gabriel Cremeens works as the full-time Music Director at St. George Greek Orthodox Church in Albuquerque, New Mexico.
 He received his Certificate in Byzantine Music from Holy Cross Greek Orthodox School of Theology in Boston in 2014 and subsequently lived in Athens, Greece, where he pursued private studies in Byzantine chant performance and composition.
 He has been contracted to compose scores, teach classes, and prepare musical publications for Holy Cross Greek Orthodox School of Theology, AGES Initiatives, the Greek Orthodox Archdiocese of America, the Saint Raphael School, and the Liturgical Arts Academy.
 His compositions can be found on his website, www.englishmenaion.com.

-Amy Hogg chants at St. George Antiochian Cathedral in Pittsburgh and is the developer of Byzantine Beginnings.
-She is the co-host the Byzantine Chant podcast, A Sacrifice of Praise, and serves on the board of the St. John of Damascus Society.
+Amy Hogg chants at St. George Antiochian Cathedral in Pittsburgh after chanting in the Antiochian archdiocese for over a decade.
+She is the co-host of the Byzantine Chant podcast, A Sacrifice of Praise, and serves on the board of the St. John of Damascus Society.
 She received her Byzantine chant certificate from Holy Cross Hellenic College in 2017 and the Figure Proficiency certification from Estill Voice International in 2021.
 She is the developer of the multi-modal Byzantine Beginnings materials and games.
 Amy teaches Voice Lab 100 and ByzB 100 classes at Trisagion School.